Thomas Cleeve: Business career

-In 1860 Thomas Cleeve travelled to Ireland to stay with his mother's relatives who ran an agricultural machinery business in Limerick known as J.P.
+In 1860, Thomas Cleeve travelled to Ireland to stay with his mother's relatives who ran an agricultural machinery business in Limerick known as J.P.
 Evans & Company.
 Young Thomas decided to remain in Ireland and eventually assumed control of the business.

 In 1883, Cleeve started a new enterprise, the Condensed Milk Company of Ireland, in conjunction with two local businessmen.
 The company manufactured dairy products, such as condensed milk, butter, cheese and confectionery.
 Its headquarters were located in Limerick city, on the northern bank of the River Shannon.
 The business expanded over the next 20 years to become the largest of its type in the United Kingdom.

 Cleeve was also senior partner in the Cleeve Canning and Cold Storage Company based in British Columbia.

 He was the President of Limerick Chamber in 1908–09.

 Public office

 In 1899, Cleeve was voted on to Limerick City Council.
 That same year, his fellow councillors elected him as High Sheriff of Limerick City, the Queen's representative in the city.
 He held the position again in 1907 and 1908.

-In 1900, following a visit to Ireland by Queen Victoria, Cleeve received a knighthood from the Lord Lieutenant.
+In 1900, following a visit to Ireland by Queen Victoria, Cleeve received a knighthood from the Lord Lieutenant of Ireland.